Laura Nuttall: Bucket list brain cancer fundraiser dies

 Her treatment in March followed her fourth major operation in October 2022 to remove a tumour.

-The comic took her and her family out to lunch the following month after Ms Nuttall was told the tumour had grown back and the family later brought Christmas forward after news it had spread.
+The comic took her and her family out to lunch a few weeks later after Ms Nuttall was told the tumour had grown back and the family then brought forward Christmas after being told it had spread further.

+Many people have paid tribute to her on social media, including comedian Diane Morgan, who had previously recorded a message of support.

+She said she felt she had got to know Laura through Nicola's posts and she "was an amazing person".